 Name Description AutoLearnEnable Configures the port to auto-learn addresses for the allowed MAC table.
 You must enable auto-learn for the remainder of the configuration on this tab to apply.
+The default is disabled.
 AutoLearnMode Configures the auto-learn mode on the port for populating the allowed MAC table.
+The default value is one-shot.
 AutoLearnTableMode Configures the allowed MAC table to the current state.
 If you configure this parameter to locked, no new MAC addresses are learned.
+The default is unlock.

-LogViolations Enables the system to create a system log entry after a disallowed MAC address attempts to send traffic through the selected port.
+Name Description LogViolations Enables the system to create a system log entry after a disallowed MAC address attempts to send traffic through the selected port.
+The default value is enable.
 SendTrap Indicates whether a trap is sent to the management station after a MAC address violation is detected on the selected port.
 The default is disable.
 DisablePort Indicates whether the selected port is disabled if a MAC address violation is detected.
 Enable means that the port is disabled if this event occurs.
 The default is disable.
+The default is disable.
 MacCountMax Specifies the maximum number of MAC addresses that can be added to the selected port.
 The valid values are 0 to 2048.
+The default is 2048.
 MacCountCur Specifies the current number of MAC addresses added to the selected port.
+The default is 0.